 I cried as I hugged my family goodbye.
 And I struggled to stop myself crying on the 32 hour flight to the other side of the world, because I already missed them.
 And because I was scared and worried.
 Because I didn’t know if I was making the right decision; is long-term travel really for me?

 Looking back, crying and feeling terrified was pretty normal but unnecessary really.
 Yes I stepped into the unknown, away from my family and everything I had ever known, with all my savings and a man I had only known for a year.
 But it was 100% the right decision.
 I came out a new, better person, with memories that will last a lifetime.

 It’s cringe and so cliché but yes, travel did change me.
-And now, a few years later, I’m looking back at everything I learnt in that year.
+And now, I’m looking back at everything I learnt in that year.

 And how next time, I want to do it even better.

 Here’s 8 things I learnt from long-term travel and what I would do differently next time!

 1. Reduce the size of my backpack to just one 40L, carry-on backpack